 In addition to the downtown Minneapolis store which Macy's sold for over $40 million, the company is also closing its downtown Portland, OR store, which opened in 2007.
 The Macy's on Peachtree Street in downtown Atlanta, originally Davison's, closed in 2003.

 The retail giant said it will also be cutting "layers of management'' at its central operations, and paring down the number of managers at individual stores, leading to a loss of roughly 6,200 more jobs.

 "We continue to experience declining traffic in our stores where the majority of our business is still transacted,'' Terry Lundgren, Macy's CEO said in a statement.
 With regard to the store closings he added, "we are closing locations that are unproductive or are no longer robust shopping destinations due to changes in the local retail shopping landscape...These are never easy decisions.''

-Lundgren, who has been at the company's helm since 2003, will step down as CEO next year.
+Lundgren, who has been at the company's helm since 2003, will step down as CEO later this year.
 Jeff Gennette, 55, who was elected president of Macy's in 2014, will assume the CEO position during the first quarter.
 Lundgren, 64, will continue as executive chairman and work alongside Gennette for an undetermined amount of time.

 The complete announcement from Macy's can be found here.

 In other retail news, Hoffman Estates, Illinois based Sears Holdings, the parent company of Kmart and Sears, also announced plans to close 150 stores (108 Kmart stores and 42 Sears) by April.
 In the case of Sears and Kmart, metro Atlanta was again spared from the closure list but Savannah and Columbus were not so lucky.